 Within two days of a meeting the motions made and approved must be posted on the Town website.
 Within a week the full meeting notes must be posted.
 These are often 4 – 8 pages in length.
 It is quite a task to ready those in the prescribed time.

-Meeting generally cover approval of previous meetings, reviewing new and pending applications for connection, legal, maintenance and budget items.
-Like all Town meetings the WPCA meetings are open to the public.
+Meetings generally cover approval of previous meetings, reviewing new and pending applications for connection, legal, maintenance and budget items.
+Like all Town meetings, the WPCA meetings are open to the public.

 All non-routine bills are reviewed and approved by the entire WPCA Board each month.
 Some functions, like payroll, for example, are simply handled automatically office.
 The WPCA reimburses any expenses incurred by the town monthly or in some cases annually in advance for pension and retirement funds.

 The Town and the WPCA have had a choice as to whether to handle WPCA finances as a Special Revenue Fund or an Enterprise Fund.
 The accounting of a Special Revenue Fund is intended to be year to year accounting, with no amounts carried over from year to year.
 The Enterprise Fund accounting treats the activity as a stand-alone business entity, with its own requirements to generate a balance sheet, operating budgets, banking and audit requirements for government activities.

 Until 2009 finances had been handled by the Controller’s Office as a Special Revenue Funds which is specifically not recommended by the State.
 The WPCA worked with members of the Board of Finance and Board of Selectmen, along with the Town auditors to bring practices in line with more conventional practices of WPCA accounting in Connecticut.
 The accounting is now done as a stand alone Enterprise Fund starting July 2009.